ViewComponent/view_component/docs/api.md

 To fix this issue, choose a different name.

+### `SystemTestControllerOnlyAllowedInTestError`

+ViewComponent System Test Controller must only be called in a test environment for security reasons.

 ### `TranslateCalledBeforeRenderError`

 `#translate` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.